We can change the world while we also change ourselves...through a continuing education and advocacy of the arts, humanities and globetrotting.

 Engaging in arguments about climate change, land exploitation such as deforestation, and crowded urban centers with those who have not ventured far afield is difficult.
 Many people do not have first hand points of reference.
 You just have to be there sometimes. (photo from Cambodia.
 Sign warns of deforestation and hunting endangered species)

 Fred is a pioneer in online learning.
 In 1998, he was on the ground floor when his college began its web-based programs.
-Since then, as a Professor of Global Art History, his courses have been taught to hundreds of students through the Internet.
+Since then, as a Professor of Global Art History and documentary filmmaker, his courses have been taught to hundreds of students through the Internet.
 This has made it possible for Fred to present courses in the arts and humanities from locations such as Peru, the Yucatán peninsula, the American Southwest and from around Asia.

-As Fred travels he is always creating content to share through his teaching and lecturing activities.
+As Fred travels he creates content to share through his teaching and lecturing activities.
 Video, audio narrations, image galleries and recording of ambient and local sounds funnel into course lessons.
 Through interviews with travelers, artists, Buddhist practitioners, global educators and more, he brings you their conversations as part of the course content.

 “During my first trip to Myanmar in 2005, I had the privilege of meeting Muang Muang; a photographer in the northern town of Bagan that some have referred to as the “Ansel Adams of Myanmar.”
 His work is a pictorial and historical depiction of this country where foreigners were once seen with much suspicion.
 Now, with tourists returning, he maintains a small outdoor gallery at the Ananda Temple, alongside sellers of lacquer ware and Buddhist souvenirs for those who visit this sacred site.